-Treatment for Severs disease is usually quite simple and involves addressing foot mechanics with the use of orthotics to control rearfoot motion and pronation to effectively decrease pressure of the growth plate of the heel.
-Heel raises are also used with orthotics therapy to reduce elongation of the achilles tendon which will help in reducing inflammation.
+Treatment for severs disease is usually quite simple and involves addressing foot mechanics with the use of orthotics to control rear foot motion and pronation to effectively decrease pressure of the growth plate of the heel.
+Heel raises are also used with orthotics therapy to reduce elongation of the Achilles tendon which will help in reducing inflammation.
 Sport should be avoided during the initial stages of the condition to reduce inflammation.
-Other modalities that are effective in treating sever's are deep tissue massage, strapping and mobolisations/manipulations of the joints.
-In the case of microfractures, detachment of the growth plate and extreme pain non weightbearing modalities like plaster casting or even referral for a surgical opinion in the case of fractures.
+Other modalities that are effective in treating sever's are deep tissue massage, strapping and mobilisations/manipulations of the joints.
+In the case of micro fractures, detachment of the growth plate and extreme pain non weight bearing modalities like plaster casting or even referral for a surgical opinion in the case of fractures.

-If you are concerned about your child suffering from Sever’s Disease, let us put your mind at ease.
-At Bankstown Podiatry Clinic, our experienced Podiatrist can help with a range of conditions – call us for a friendly chat on (02) 9791 5798 or visit our conveniently located offices in Bankstown or Five Dock, Sydney.
+If you are concerned about your child suffering from sever’s disease, let us put your mind at ease.
+At Bankstown Podiatry Clinic, our experienced podiatrists can help with a range of conditions – call us for a friendly chat on (02) 9791 5798 or visit our conveniently located offices in Bankstown or Five Dock, Sydney.